shannah98/appdensitycalculation/README.md

 ```

-# Acquiring the Population Density of each City in the Philippines
+# Finding the Top Five Cities in the Philippines with the Highest Population Density using R and dplyr package

-# appdensitycalculation
-## R Markdown
+## Extracting Data

-# Acquiring the Population Density of each City in the Philippines

-## **Step 1: Run dplyr and and extract files**
-### In order to acquire the answer to the problem, the package **dplyr** is needed.
+In order to acquire the answer to the problem, the package **dplyr** is needed.
 After running the package, we read the csv files in order to access the data frames provided.

 ```{r Extraction}
 library(dplyr)